matthieugomez/StringDistances.jl/README.md

 ```

 #### compare
-The higher level function `compare` directly computes for any distance a similarity score between 0 and 1.
+The higher level function `compare` directly computes *a similarity score* between 0 and 1, based on the inverse distance between two strings.
 A value of 0 being completely different and a value of 1 being completely similar.
 ```julia
 using StringDistances
 compare(Hamming(), "martha", "marhta")